A Christian cannot lose his salvation |

 John 10:28

-28 I give them eternal life, and they shall never perish;
+28 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.

 A Christian might argue that he can "snatch" himself out of his Father's hand by wilfully renouncing Christ.
 But he forgets that "no one" in John 10:28,29 includes him too (see Renouncing Christ).